nadajinny/nadajinny.github.io/content/authors/admin/_index.md

 name_pronunciation: ''

 # Full name (for SEO)
-first_name: 이
+first_name: 진선
-last_name: 진선
+last_name: 이

 # Pronouns (optional)
 pronouns: she/her

 # Status emoji
 status:
-  icon: 🚀
+  icon: 😱

 # Is this the primary user of the site?
 superuser: true